Financial Services (Disclosure and Provision of Information) (Jersey) Law 202-

-The meaning of “beneficial ownership information” and “significant person information” will be determined by secondary legislation that will be introduced under the FSDL.
-The Draft Financial Services (Disclosure and Provision of Information) (Jersey) Order 202- (the “Draft Order”) was previously published for consultation and is expected to be made on 6 January 2021, together with the FSDL and the Regulations.
+The meaning of “beneficial ownership information” and “significant person information” will be determined by secondary legislation introduced under the FSDL.
+The Financial Services (Disclosure and Provision of Information) (Jersey) Order 202- (the “Draft Order”) was previously published for consultation and is expected to be made on 6 January 2021, together with the FSDL and the Regulations.
 The Draft Order provides that “beneficial ownership information” includes the beneficial owner’s name (and any former names), address for correspondence, residential address, nationality, occupation, gender, date of birth and place and country of birth.
 The Draft Order also provides that the same information must be provided in respect of each significant person.

 The FSDL defines “beneficial owner” as an individual who “ultimately owns or controls the entity”.
 The JFSC will publish detailed guidance about the meaning of “beneficial owner” in due course.
 The FSDL also contains a definition of “significant person” which includes, for example, company directors and secretaries and limited partners participating in the management of a limited liability partnership.

 An entity must also specify a “nominated person” who is authorised to submit to the JFSC the relevant information required under the FSDL.
 The FSDL provides that a nominated person can be a person registered to carry on trust company business, a Jersey resident who is a significant person for the entity, a Jersey resident lawyer or accountant who acts for the entity or a person regulated to carry on fund services business.
 Where a nominated person resigns or has their appointment revoked, the entity must appoint a new nominated person within 21 days.

-The Draft Regulations contain provisions which will allow a significant person of an entity to apply to the JFSC to remove publically available significant person information from the public registry.
-The Draft Regulations provide limited grounds for such an application, namely serious risk of violence or intimidation, serious risk of damage or threats to property, where the information relates to a subject who lacks capacity to manage their own affairs or “exceptional circumstances”.
+The Regulations contain provisions which allow a significant person of an entity to apply to the JFSC to remove publically available significant person information from the public registry.
+The Regulations provide limited grounds for such an application, namely serious risk of violence or intimidation, serious risk of damage or threats to property, where the information relates to a subject who lacks capacity to manage their own affairs or “exceptional circumstances”.

 Beneficial ownership information is not public and will continue to remain private until an international consensus has been reached about the scope of beneficial ownership information to be disclosed.
 However, the Crown Dependencies have been instructed by the Home Office to introduce public registers of beneficial ownership by 2023.
 The EU has also indicated that it expects third countries, such as Jersey, to implement the 5th EU AML Directive (which includes a requirement for public registers of beneficial ownership) or face a potential blacklisting.